 Not only will you be driving on the left, but you'll be using roundabouts, where traffic continually flows in a circle around a center island.
 These work well if you follow the golden rule: Traffic in roundabouts always has the right-of-way, while entering vehicles yield.

 For some drivers, roundabouts are high-pressure traffic circles that require a snap decision about something you don't completely understand: your exit.
 To replace the stress with giggles, make it standard operating procedure to take a 360-degree, case-out-your-options exploratory circuit.
 Discuss the exits with your navigator, go around again if necessary, and then confidently wing off on the exit of your choice.

 You'll notice some differences between driving in the Republic of Ireland versus the United Kingdom (Great Britain and Northern Ireland).
-In the Republic of Ireland, the speed limit is in kilometers per hour, road signs are usually bilingual (but not always — "geill sli" means yield), and roads are more likely to be bumpy and poorly maintained.
-In the United Kingdom, the speed limit is in miles per hour, signs are in English (except in Wales, where they are bilingual), and roads are generally in better condition.
+In the Republic of Ireland, the speed limit is in kilometers per hour, road signs are usually bilingual (but not always — geill sli means "yield"), and roads are more likely to be bumpy and poorly maintained.
+In the United Kingdom, the speed limit is in miles per hour, signs are in English (except in Wales, where they're bilingual), and roads are generally in better condition.

-Even if you don't drive, as a pedestrian you'll have to remember that among our British and Irish cousins' many unusual habits, traffic comes from the opposite direction — look both ways before crossing any street.
+Even if you don't drive there, as a pedestrian you'll have to remember that among our British and Irish cousins' many unusual habits, traffic comes from the opposite direction — look both ways before crossing any street.

-Horror stories about British and Irish traffic abound.
-They're fun to tell, but driving here is really only a problem for those who make it one.
-The most dangerous creature on the road is the panicked American.
+Horror stories about driving overseas are fun to tell, but driving in the British Isles is really only a problem for those who make it one.
+The most dangerous creature on the road is the panicked tourist.
 Drive defensively, observe, fit in, avoid big-city driving when you can, and wear your seat belt.